About Me

 Mending Club has taken a different form, but still meets online once a month, and continues to grow in membership today.

-Wrenbirdarts, like many handmade businesses started out on Etsy, and though wrenbirdarts.com has so many more resources, I continue to maintain a shop on Etsy for mending and embroidery patterns and my book.
+Wrenbirdarts, like many handmade businesses in the 2010's started out on Etsy, and though wrenbirdarts.com has so many more resources, I continue to maintain a shop on Etsy for mending and embroidery patterns and my book.
 If you'd like to read the reviews from my customers, please click here.

-My book, The Mending Directory, was released in November of 2021.
+My book, The Mending Directory, was published in November of 2021.
 It's a book of 52 mending patterns that includes detailed instructions, and some mending transfer designs too!
-Order a copy here or from your local bookstore!
+Order a copy here or from your local bookstore, or check it out from your library!

-I've lived in lots of different places in the United States over the years.
-About 10 years ago, I moved to the Pacific Northwest, and it felt like home.
+I've lived in lots of different places in the midwestern and western United States.
+About 10 years ago, I moved to the Pacific Northwest, and it became home.
 I currently live in Portland, Oregon with my adorable cats, and sweet partner.

-When I'm not teaching workshops, or working on a mending project, you'll find me attending local events, gardening, thrift shopping or playing pinball.
+When I'm not teaching workshops, or working on a mending project, you'll find me attending local events, snacking around Portland, thrift shopping, playing pinball or likely a combination of these activities.

 Contact: